What are emitters?

 What types of timers do you carry?

-We carry AC electric timers, DC battery timers, propagation timers for greenhouses, a zero pressure battery timer for gravity systems and wind-up timers.
+We carry AC electric timers, DC battery timers, propagation timers for greenhouses, a zero pressure battery timer for gravity systems, solar timers and wind-up timers.

 Which timer should I choose?